 - Having these loss-control levers in place allows RPX Insurance Services to offer a scalable risk transfer solution that helps companies efficiently manage and mitigate their patent risk just like any of their other operational risks.

-- The combined solution gives the Insured the benefit of the RPX client network, a wealth of NPE, patent market, and patent litigation data and intelligence through RPX Search, and more closely aligns the interests of policyholders with RPX.
+- The combined solution gives the Insured the benefit of the RPX client network, a wealth of NPE, patent market, and patent litigation data and intelligence through RPX Insight, and more closely aligns the interests of policyholders with RPX.

 In other words, RPX membership when combined with insurance coverage provides three levels of protection against NPE patent risk: